-\\ to be submitted to Dr. Butler at the end of the year
+\\ to be submitted to Mr. Talbot or Ms. Buckley at the end of the school year

 Procedures for mentor/ mentee conflicts

 It is recognized that differences in personalities or styles may cause initial matches between mentor and mentee to not be successful.
 In the event a mentor/ mentee relationship experiences the following protocol will be followed: